addulac/phd/source/11_introduction.md

 ## Thesis Outline

 This thesis is organised in 4 chapters.
-The chapters 2 and 3 review the state of the art of the topic.
-In particular, chapter 2 focus on complex networks analysis and mining aspects while chapter 3 focus on the random graph theory and models aspects.
+The chapter 2 and 3 review the state of the art of the topic.
+In particular, chapter 2 focus on complex networks analysis and mining aspects while chapter 3 focus on the probabilistic framework for random graph models.
 Our motivations in those preliminaries chapter are to provide elements of response of the following questions:

 * what kind of network data are we interested in and why? (\ref{sec:network_type}, \ref{sec:network_property})
 * what kind of prediction tasks we want to solve with those models?  (\ref{sec:network_application})